gamermount56/sdk-readme/README.md

 ## Getting your app on an iPad/iPhone

 1. Change your Unity build target to iOS: `File -> Build Settings -> iOS`

-2. Create the XCode project: `File -> Build Settings -> Build` (we generally put them in a `builds` folder inside the unity project which you can then `.gitignore`)

 ![build_ipad_settings](Images/BuildIpad/buildsettings.png)

-3. Click on `Player Settings` and edit the following:
+2. Click on `Player Settings` and edit the following:
 	+ Camera Usage Description: You need to enter the text iOS will prompt as it requests camera access
 	+ Target minimum iOS Version: Osmo only supports iOS 8.0+ so for safety change this from 7.0 to 8.0

 ![build_ipad_config](Images/BuildIpad/config.png)

+3. Create the XCode project: `File -> Build Settings -> Build` (we generally put them in a `builds` folder inside the unity project which you can then `.gitignore`)

-3. Wait for the build to complete and open up the generated XCode project
+4. Wait for the build to complete and open up the generated XCode project
 	+ You can also choose `Build & Run` instead of `Build`, but we've found that Unity sometimes has trouble opening up XCode this way on some machines.

 ![build_ipad](Images/BuildIpad/xcodeproj.png)

-4. Attach a supported iPad/iPhone to your computer via USB
+5. Attach a supported iPad/iPhone to your computer via USB

-5. Switch "Generic iOS Device" to your iPad/iPhone
+6. Switch "Generic iOS Device" to your iPad/iPhone

 ![build_ipad_xcode](Images/BuildIpad/xcodedevice.png)

-6. Hit play to build and install the app to your iPad/iPhone
+7. Hit play to build and install the app to your iPad/iPhone

-7. While in the app, use your Osmo Base/Mirror (you should be able to leave the lightning cable attached while it's in the base) to detect actual tiles.
+8. While in the app, use your Osmo Base/Mirror (you should be able to leave the lightning cable attached while it's in the base) to detect actual tiles.

 You can also tap with 3 fingers to bring up the onscreen controller.